Buying a Car in France

 Buying a car in France is a relatively straightforward process which requires a fair amount of paperwork.
-Those in the market for a new car will find that, much the same as anywhere else in greater Europe, the dealer takes care of all the administration.
+Those in the market for a new car will find that much the same as anywhere else in greater Europe, the dealer takes care of all the administration.
 Prices of new cars appear to be roughly in line with those in other European countries.
-Furthermore, importing a car to France is a complicated and expensive process.
-It is generally easier for expats to buy a car in France than it is to import one.
+Importing a car to France is a complicated and expensive process.
+It's generally easier for expats to buy a car in France than it is to import one.

 Buying used or pre-owned cars in France can be far more expensive than it would be in some other countries.
-However, this is counterbalanced by the fact that a second-hand car will usually maintain a high resale value in France.
+However, this is counterbalanced by the fact that a second-hand car will usually maintain a high resale value.

 Choosing a vehicle

 The French are loyal to their own local automotive brands.
 The roadsides in most French cities are littered with Renault, Citroen and Peugeot dealers.
-If expats choose to purchase a local car make, they will be able to easily find service centres and spare parts.
+If expats choose to purchase a local car brand, they'll be able to easily find service centres and spare parts.

 International car dealerships in France are also plentiful.
-In a more rural area, the dealer of a foreign brand is not likely to be in close proximity, and there won't be as large of an international selection of second-hand cars either.
+In a more rural area, there won't necessarily be as large of an international selection of second-hand cars or dealerships that deal with foreign brands.
 The number of garages with a stock of the parts required for car servicing will also be considerably lower.